59 Jobs in Healthcare & the Medical Field

 If you are certain about your desire to become an advanced provider like a family practice doctor or anesthesiologist, you may want to enroll in school before getting an entry-level job, since school will take so long.

-You should also consider what type of workplace environment you enjoy.
+You should also consider what type of workplace environment you enjoy, as they can vary quite a bit for medical jobs.
 A paramedic works in a fast-paced environment with high-stakes situations all throughout their shift, while a child-life specialist spends their day soothing children and playing games.
 Nurses and respiratory therapists are frequently dealing with different body fluids, and medical transcriptionists spend most of their time at a computer.

 Whatever career you choose, try to find something that you enjoy.
 The amount of money you make or the prestige that a high-power career might give you won’t mean much if you do not love your career.
 If you work full-time, you will spend nearly half of your waking hours at your job, so make sure you choose something that will bring you joy.